gr3p1p3/g-sounds/README.md

 # gSounds.js

-#### !!BETA!!
+#### **!!BETA!!**

 gSounds.js is a NodeJS-Library to simplify creation of audio files directly from scratch.

-It can be very helpful for CLI-Apps with sounds, quick conversions of audio-files, AI-Tasks, etc.....
+It can be very helpful for CLI-Apps with sounds, generate Sound automatically, quick conversions of audio-files, AI-Tasks, etc...

 ## Quick Start